 Because these are not that powerful, I don’t suggest running full Photoshop on them.
 Though you can put it on, chances are it will lag if you try to do much.
 So use smaller apps such as ArtRage, Sketchbook Pro, Photoshop Elements, or Windows mobile apps like Fresh Paint or Sketchable.

 See also See also Mytrix/Cube i7 review, a cheap tablet PC for artists

-What’s the best tablet PC?
+What’s the best tablet PC for drawing?
 Here’s what to look for:

-Best of all, a lot of these have 15 and 16″ displays–a generous canvas area just makes drawing so much easier.
+Best of all, a lot of these tablet PCs for drawing have 15 and 16″ displays–a generous canvas area just makes drawing so much easier.

 To make it easier, links open in the Amazon store in or near the country you’re in.